nicholashodge/Python/README.md

 Manipulate a memory page from input file of commands.

 ### P3
-Send and receive tuples using the .send() function.
+Send and receive tuples between python files using the .send() function.

 ### P4
 Multiprocessing the distances between a queue of randomly generated 3D coordinates.